 - No Guarantees.
 GSA does not guarantee the condition of sale items.
 We encourage you to inspect personal property before sale.
 GSA will inform a customer of any deficiencies prior to sale.
 We are not responsible for any problems identified after the sale.

 Steps to Acquire Used Federal Personal Property

 There are several ways to learn about GSA sales of used federal personal property:

 - Learn how to buy surplus property.

 - GSA operates a variety of sales venues for citizens and public organizations.

 - Visit GSA Auctions® for more information or to search and bid on available personal property.

 - Visit GSA Surplus Personal Property Sales for other methods of sale including live auction, fixed price, drop-by, and scaled bid.

-Watch this informational video for an overview of GSA Auctions
+Watch this video about GSA Auctions

 Note: This video is hosted by a nongovernment site.